make-all/mod_auth_openidc/README.md

 > identity information coming from a UserInfo endpoint.
 In this case, you almost certainly
 > need to set the OIDCOAuthRemoteUserClaim to something that is returned from the
 > UserInfo endpoint.
 Some additional options are provided for this case to allow more
 > flexibility in the UserInfo endpoint implementation.
-OIDCProviderUserInfoEndpointAuth
-> can be set to "param" to pass the access token as a parameter to the UserInfo endpoint,
-> instead of in an Authorization header.
-The name of the parameter can be controlled by
-> OIDCProviderUserInfoEndpointParam, default is access_token.
 > OIDCProviderUserInfoResponseSubkey can be used to extract the claims from an object
 > inside the JSON response, instead of extracting them directly from the response object.
 > This was required to work with Phabricator's user.whoami API method, which returns